Performance Marketing

 Considerations Your Business Should Take Into Account Before Choosing Lead Generation Software

 Broadly, when choosing lead generation software, it’s helpful to consider how much inbound vs. outbound lead generation you plan to do.
-Lead generation platforms can be designed for either inbound or outbound, or both.

 Inbound lead generation is when your company produces content — including blogs, newsletters, and gated assets — that encourage potential customers to reach out to you.
 Inbound lead generation requires an engaging website experience, so that when a prospect lands on your site, they’re likely to spend more time there.